-This short course includes 90 minutes of video and a Q&A Call.
+This short course includes 90 minutes of video and a recording of a Q&A Call.

 No enrollment necessary.
 You have access now to all the lessons and the Q&A Call!
 (If you enroll after the Q&A Call date, you will be able to listen to a recording of the call).

 Brenda Aloff is an internationally recognized speaker, clinician and author.

 Brenda published her first book in 2001 and has since added more books & DVDs, online courses and a certification program to teach Entry Level Classes.
 Canine Body Language earned a Maxwell award for Excellence in Dog Writing.